urschrei/ckmeans/README.md

 The script will:
 1. Build with instrumentation to collect profile data
 2. Run comprehensive training workloads (k=3 to 25)
-3. Build the final optimized binary using collected profiles
+3. Build the final optimised binary using collected profiles

-Optimized binaries will be available in `target/pgo-optimized/`.
+Optimised binaries will be available in `target/pgo-optimized/`.

 ### Using PGO in Production
 - For Rust projects: Use the `.rlib` file from `target/pgo-optimized/`